drakkan/sftpgo/README.md

     - `rename` rename files or directories is allowed
     - `create_dirs` create directories is allowed
     - `create_symlinks` create symbolic links is allowed
-- `upload_bandwidth` maximum upload bandwidth as KB/s, 0 means unlimited
+- `upload_bandwidth` maximum upload bandwidth as KB/s, 0 means unlimited.
-- `download_bandwidth` maximum download bandwidth as KB/s, 0 means unlimited
+- `download_bandwidth` maximum download bandwidth as KB/s, 0 means unlimited.

 These properties are stored inside the data provider.
 If you want to use your existing accounts, you can create a database view.
 Since a view is read only, you have to disable user management and quota tracking so SFTPGo will never try to write to the view.